-The PDC is thankful to the team at Professional Development Department of The Institute for their tireless efforts and dedication to serve the ever- growing knowledge needs of the members and the profession.
+The PDC is thankful to the team at the Professional Development Department of The Institute for their tireless efforts and dedication to serve the ever-growing knowledge needs of the members and the profession.

-Lastly, I thank the committee members of the PDC for their practical input, unwavering support, and generous contribution of their time in the furtherance of the interest of the Institute's motto of "Progress through Sharing".
+Lastly, I thank the committee members of the PDC for their practical input, unwavering support, and generous contribution of their time in the furtherance of the interest of The Institute's new motto of "Elevating Impact."